Pest management application forms, templates and fees

 How to pay fees

-For guidance on what action is required from you for your particular approval or licence type, please refer to the instructions on the relevant application form.
+For guidance on what action is required from you for your particular licence type, please refer to the instructions on the relevant application form.

 Fees for refused or withdrawn applications

-If an applicant has paid the applicable licensing fee for an application for a substance authority for pest management and the application is refused by the chief executive or withdrawn by the applicant, the chief executive must refund the applicant the licensing fee for the application.
+If an applicant has paid the applicable licensing fee for an application for a pest management licence and the application is refused by the chief executive or withdrawn by the applicant, the chief executive must refund the applicant the licensing fee for the application.

 Shorter term licences